cszach/lnagb.js/README.md

 [The website][website] has all the information you need, including...
 - a [step-by-step tutorial][Tutorial] to get you started,
 - [linear algebra lectures][Classroom],
-- detailed formal [documentation][Docs] of the lnagb.js JavaScript library,
+- detailed formal [documentation][Doc] of the lnagb.js JavaScript library,
 - [examples][Examples] of the library in use, and
 - a [playground][Lab] where you can try the library in your browser console.